The Sims Carnival: Online game community

-PC Magazine: "The tools provided at the site empower players to become game creators at any programming skill level, from novice to Flash developers."
+Reception

-Packaged Titles
+Packaged titles

 Two packaged game titles were announced around December 2007, and were available for download on the EA Link site.
 Outside of the shared brand name, there was no connection between SimsCarnival.com and these two packaged game titles (e.g. no user-generated games in these two titles).

 Bumperblast

 A Sim themed shoot 'em up.

 Snap City

 Snap City is a puzzle based spin-off of SimCity released on January 8, 2008.
 SnapCity is not an on-line game but single-player only.
 It comes with the software bundle The SimCity Box.

-The game is played by placing residential, commercial, and industrial zones, which consist of tiles that fall like in Tetris, onto flat map.
+The game is played by placing residential, commercial, and industrial zones, which consist of tiles that fall like in Tetris, onto a flat map.
 Players can build a special zone where civic buildings like schools and parks if enough zones are placed next to each other.
 Zones must be connected by roads to develop.
 Natural disasters can also occur, which harm the city's treasury.
 There are two main game modes; creative mode and story mode.
 In creative mode, play is open-ended, but in story mode there are a total of 25 goals in different cities that the player has to accomplish.

 Kevin VanOrd of GameSpot gave the game 4.5/10 and compared the game to Tetris and said that "[the game] is easy to play, but it's hard to wrap your head around."